 With Jennifer Stern-Hasemann

-We’ll start with an overview of the serger so you’ll be familiar with threading and how it works.
-Then we’ll examine a basic 4-Thread Stitch to understand how it’s formed.
-By identifying the needle and looper threads, you’ll be able to “read” your work and easily tell which settings need to be adjusted to fix a less-than-perfect stitch.
+We’ll start with a serger overview to familiarize you with threading and how it works.
+Then we’ll examine a basic 4-thread stitch to understand how it is formed.
+We will identify the needle and looper threads so you’ll be able to “read” your work to easily see which thread settings need to be adjusted to fix a less-than-perfect stitch.

-One of the serger’s most helpful features allows you to sew a wide variety of fabrics without gathering or stretching them out of shape.
-We’ll play with this differential feed to see how to get a nice smooth seam on lightweight or sheer fabrics as well as on stretchy knits.
+One of the serger’s most helpful qualities allows you to sew a wide variety of fabrics without gathering or stretching them out of shape.
+We’ll play with the differential feed to see how to get a nice, smooth seam on lightweight or sheers as well as on stretch knits.

 *Sample easy specialty and decorative stitches: a rolled hem for stable and sheer fabrics, a decorative lettuce-edge on a knit, and a decorative flat-lock stitch.

 *See how easy it is to sew around curves and circles, starting and stopping so it is practically invisible.

 *For those times when something goes wrong and you need to take out a seam, learn how to take out a 4- or 3-thread stitch without the seam ripper.

 That’s a lot, but each technique we cover has a corresponding workbook page with step-by-step instructions.

 If you’re comfortable threading your serger, have it ready to go with a 4-thread stitch.